 If you file an amended return by the due date of your original return, use the amounts shown on your amended return to figure your underpayment.
 If you file an amended return after the due date, use the amounts shown on your original return.
-For more information, see Individual Income Tax Ruling ITR 02-4 at www.azdor.gov.
+For more information, see Individual Income Tax Ruling ITR 02-4.